 Journaling to Reduce Stress

 Ok, so I’m always excited to share tips on the power of journaling!
 There are so many benefits to journaling that can positively affect your mood, your mental health, your ability to process emotions, and your energy.
+All of which is profoundly helpful when going through the stresses of divorce.

 As a huge fan of journaling, I can attest firsthand to how it can help move you from feeling anxious to feeling optimistic.
 We can’t change so many external events and challenges in our lives, but what we can shift is how we feel and think about the circumstances.